 Based on the results of comprehensive assessments at Eliot River Elementary and Montague Consolidated, planning for major renovation work was undertaken and the work began in the spring of 2021.
-The renovation work, which includes upgrades to the buildings and their systems and addition of space, will be completed over the next three years.
+The renovation work, which includes upgrades to the buildings and their systems and addition of space, is still on going and will be completed over the next two years.